 A guide to choosing disposable monthly contact lenses

-Monthly disposable lenses are one type of lens that you may want to try.
+Monthly disposable lenses also called 30 Day Contact Lenses or simply monthlies, are one type of contact lens that you may want to try.
 These are designed to be worn during the day and removed at night for cleaning and storage.

 After 30 days, they should be thrown away and a new pair used.
-This ensures that the lenses never get a build-up of dirt, debris and minerals, helping to keep your eyes healthy.
+This ensures that the lenses never get a build-up of dirt, protein deposits and minerals, helping to keep your eyes healthy.

 If you're wondering if monthly lenses are suitable for your requirements, the answer is probably yes.
 In the past, only a few vision problems could be treated with this option, but with recent developments in contact lens technology, it's likely that there's a pair of monthly lenses that will work for you.